hmp012/HMD-XR-application/blogposts/05_VR_Implementation.md

 To prevent this, since we store the original values of the rings onSelect, it should have been easy to just make sure all other rings, except the one selected were returned to their original position.

-## Null pointer exeptions
+## Null pointer exceptions
-One of the most recurring issues during the development were several null pointer execptions.
+One of the most recurring issues during the development were several null pointer exceptions.
 These were caused mainly because GameManager works with a fixed list of Donuts/rings but the list could be not updated at the time some functions were running, so objects could be missing or not found where the script was trying to find them.

 Ideally, we could use Unity's Update callback.
 However, we didn't like the option to run the method on every frame, as it can lead to inconsistency in the data and performance issues.
 Instead, we preferred a more controlled approach, where each of the methods that required it would run the custom Update before any other changes were performed.

-We acknoledge that this can be the source of future bugs, as it requires a manual implementation and thorough testing, but the performance gains and the data consistency outweighted the cons for such a simple project.
+We acknowledge that this can be the source of future bugs, as it requires a manual implementation and thorough testing, but the performance gains and the data consistency outweighed the cons for such a simple project.

 Author: Hugo